webguys-de/EasyTemplate/README.md

 ---------------------------------------------------------------------------------

+## Please use only tags in production - master branch is not stable!

 ## General

 EasyTemplate is a enhancement for Magento CMS Pages which cut ups all elements of your cms-pages in single bricks.